need12648430/tinysmf/README.md

 		)
 	);

-And make it play a middle C note for one quarter note.
+And make it play a middle C note for one whole note.

 	// Note on.
 	track.messages.push(